discordplace/discord.place/README.md

 > - The `botPresenceStatus` value is used for the presence status of the bot.
 You can change this value to your own presence status.
 > - The `rateLimitWhitelist` value is used for whitelisted user IDs for bypassing rate limits.
 You can change these values to your own whitelisted user IDs.
 > - The `trustProxy` value is used for the trust proxy setting for the server.
 You can change this value to your own trust proxy setting.
-> - The `session.cookieDomain` value is used for the domain for the session cookie.
-You can change this value to your own domain.
-Make sure to include the `.` before the domain and only use the domain name without any subdomains.
 > - The `frontendUrl`, `backendUrl`, and `cdnUrl` values are used for the client website URL, server API URL, and CDN URL for the website.
 You can change these values to your own URLs.
 > - The `supportInviteUrl` value is used for the support server invite URL.
 You can change this value to your own support server invite URL.
 > - The `emojis` value is used for the emojis used in the bot.
 You should change these values to your own emojis.